revaturelabs/staging-management-system/README.md

 Then any changes you make in the JavaScript should automatically be detected and will show up if you refresh your browser window.

+## Database
+In this section I will not go over every detail of the  database.
+However I will go over portions I think are important but could be confusing.
+### Tables

+#### Associates
+Associate_active is used to determine if an associate is actively in staging. this is essentially a boolean and if true they are available for hire if false they are not.

+#### Clients
+I don't think client_active is in use but rather than deleting clients if they ever need to be deleted it would be better to flag them as inactive rather than deleting.

+Some clients are priority.
+What this means is if an associate is "locked-to" a client we can not be given interviews with other clients until a manager goes in and puts the associate  back on the open market.

 ## API
 ## Note that this section is not complete